Skip to main content

 (A) What is verification?

-Verification is used to support and document what was reported on the JFS 07200, "Application for Cash, Food, or Medical Assistance" during the application process and to provide clarification on any questionable information.
-The county agency shall allow assistance groups at least ten days to provide required verification.
+Verification is used to support and document what was reported on the JFS 07200, "Application for Supplemental Nutrition Assistance Program (SNAP), Cash Assistance, Medical Assistance or Child Care Assistance" during the application process and to provide clarification on any questionable information.
+The county agency is to allow assistance groups at least ten days to provide needed verification.

 (B) Whose responsibility is it to provide verification?

-(2) The county agency shall assist the assistance group in obtaining verification provided the assistance group has not refused to cooperate as specified in rule 5101:4-2-01 of the Administrative Code.
-If it would be difficult or impossible for the assistance group to obtain verification in a timely manner, or the county agency can obtain the verification faster, the county agency shall offer assistance in obtaining the verification.
+(2) The county agency is to assist the assistance group in obtaining verification provided the assistance group has not refused to cooperate as specified in rule 5101:4-2-01 of the Administrative Code.
+If it would be difficult or impossible for the assistance group to obtain verification in a timely manner, or the county agency can obtain the verification faster, the county agency is to offer assistance in obtaining the verification.

 (3) The county agency is not required to assist an assistance group in obtaining verification of alien status except when the documentation is unclear and the county agency receives the applicant's permission to contact the U.S. citizenship and immigration service (USCIS).
 The county agency is also not required to assist the assistance group in obtaining verification of shelter costs for an unoccupied home when verification would have to be obtained from sources outside of the county.